HallidayInc/edr/crates/edr_deno/README.md

   `"generic"` for custom L1 forks such as Arbitrum
 - `fork_url`: JSON-RPC endpoint to fork from
 - `fork_block_number`: block height to fork at
+- `chain_id`: override the provider's chain ID
+- `hardfork`: starting hardfork for the chain
+- `chains`: array of chain configurations with custom hardfork activations

 Example: